Creative software design and construction has brought me great joy. I was lucky to have access to computers much earlier than most of my peers.

 I made major modifications to the standard Star Trek game that had been going around for years.
 It was real-time so if you hesitated you'd keep getting fired on.
 It had full-screen character graphics instead of scrolling character graphics so the long-range scan, the short-range scan, and the various status indicators updated in real time.
 The Klingons were smarter.
 It was the most popular game on Occidental College's minicomputer.

 - 3D graphics pipeline, Pascal, HP 9286A microcomputer, 1983-7

 I was lucky that Dr. Jim Blinn, one of the pioneers of Computer Graphics, taught my Computer Graphics class at Caltech.
 This was his first time teaching the course and we all knew it was special.
-We each wrote a complete 3D graphics pipe line down to the pixel level (there was no other api), including clipping, quadric curves and surfaces, and hidden line elimination.
-I later ported it to a Apple II/Z80 hybrid and then to an IBM PC AT and 8086/8087 assembler.
+We each wrote a complete 3D graphics pipeline in Pascal down to the pixel level (there was no other API), including clipping, quadric curves and surfaces, and hidden line elimination.
+I later ported it to a Apple II/Z80 hybrid, and then to an IBM PC AT's Microsoft Pascal and 8086/8087 assembler.

 - Planar Embedding, C language, VAX 550 Minicomputer, 1983

 My first C language program.
 I implemented a fairly complex graph algorithm and was amazed that it worked the first time I ran it, which is a testement to the clarity of Kernighan and Ritchie's book The C Programming Langauage.

 - Dithered flood fill algorithm, 68000 assembler, HP 9826A microcomputer, 1983

 - VLSI design application, Pascal, HP 9826A microcomputer, 68000 assembler, 1983-4

 Wrote various useful utilities including a disk usage tree that rolled up totals to the root.
 Wouldn't it be nice if, 35 years later, Windows could do this?